opencadc/caom2sandbox/sc2links/README.md

 CAOM DataLink service for the Multiple Archive Query

+## This code is OBSOLETE
+The supported replacement is [bifrost](https://github.com/opencadc/caom2service/tree/master/bifrost)

+A docker image available: `images.opencadc.org/caom2/bifrost` (use harbor API to check for version tags)

+---

 ## configuration
 See the [cadc-tomcat](https://github.com/opencadc/docker-base/tree/master/cadc-tomcat) image docs for expected deployment and common config requirements.
 The `sc2links` war file can be renamed